Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 - Day 7: Workout

-Can I have more or less than 2 days of resting time?
+Can I have more or less than 2 days of resting time for calisthenics?

 Even if it’s recommended to have 48 hours that doesn’t mean you can’t have less or more than that.

-Please have in mind that this number could be slightly different for everybody because of the way people train.
+Please have in mind that this number could be slightly different for everybody because of the way people train and their current condition.

 The amount of rest period you might need is completely dependant on the volume, intensity, and length of your workouts.